imagibee/Gigantor/README.md

 // A wait event that signals the user whenever progress has been made AutoResetEvent progress = new(false);

-// Instantiate a searcher with i) our wait event, ii) the chunk size which can be
+// Instantiate a searcher with a progress wait event RegexSearcher searcher = new(progress);
-// used to optimize performance for the platform (64K to 1MB should be reasonable),
-// and the maximum number of workers which can also be used to optimize performance RegexSearcher searcher = new(progress, 512 * 1024, 128);

 // Start searching the requested path, with our regex, and with the maximum
 // expected length of a match